 Ask department leads to post updates in your workspace's #announcement channel on a regular basis so you (and your entire organization) can track what’s happening across the company and look for opportunities to combine efforts.

 Create a private channel just for you to provide feedback (for example, #read-me-ceo) to keep projects moving forward and to make it easy to get your approval from around the company.
 Request project managers and department leads to bring deliverables to you in this channel once they’re ready for input.
 A few recommendations:

 - Use posts to keep information structured.
 Comments on posts are threaded so you can see work and feedback all in one place.

-- Ask your team to follow a template when sharing documents so you have full context.
+- Ask your workspace to follow a template when sharing documents so you have full context.